 You can add customisable elements to product variations using the WooCommerce Product Add Ons Ultimate plugin.

-WooCommerce Product Add Ons Ultimate allows you to add extra options to your products.
+For example, WooCommerce Product Add-Ons Ultimate allows you to add extra options to your configurable products and display items as child products.
 You can also choose to add different options to different variations.
 So, in the shirt example, we’ve used throughout this article, we could add the option for users to have some custom text stitching done, or even to upload a monogram.

 However, we might want to limit the customisation options to certain variations.
 Perhaps the stitching will only work with certain colour shirts.
 Using WooCommerce Product Add Ons Ultimate, it’s possible to add custom options to different variations.